minnojs/docsite/content/installation/basicinstallation/_index.en.md

 2. Install Docker-compose on your machine, using the guide [here](https://docs.docker.com/compose/install/).

-3.  create a new folder in your file system to hold your minnoSuite server, and download [this](./docker-compose.yml) docker-compose file into it.
+3. Create a new folder in your file system to hold your minnoSuite server, and download [this](./docker-compose.yml) docker-compose file into it.

 4. You can update the configuration for your server by editing the docker-compose file with a text editor.
 Read about the docker-compose file [here](./configfile).